vettoreldaniele/bigwheels/README.md

 # Shader Compilation
 Shader binaries are generated during project build.
 For GGP and Linux only SPIR-V binaries are generated.
 For Windows DXBC, DXIL, and SPIR-V binaries are generated.

+## HLSL Binding Semantics support
+Build with `-DENABLE_HLSL_BINDING_SEMANTICS=ON` to enable HLSL binding semantics in DXC during shader compilation.
+Note that this requires `DXC_PATH` to be set to a DXC that supports this flag.

 ## DXC
 The build system will look for `dxc.exe` or `dxc` in the Vulkan SDK bin directory.